bilke/Craft-Docs/source/templating/dry/includes.rst

 Your templates can have any valid extension but you do not need to append the extension in your include call; Blocks handles the extensions automatically for you.

-You can use the *ignore missing* filter and Twig will ignore the statement if the ignored template does not exist.
+You can use the ``ignore missing`` parameter and Twig will ignore the statement if the ignored template does not exist.

 .. code-block:: html